areski/cdr-pusher/README.md

     max_push_batch: 1000

     # cdr_fields is list of fields that will be fetched (from SQLite3) and pushed (to PostgreSQL)
+    # - if dest_field is callid, it will be used in riak as key to insert
     cdr_fields:
         - orig_field: uuid
           dest_field: callid